 What about complaints relating to credit information?

-If we can't fix things within 30 days, we'll let you know why and how long we think it will take.
-We will also ask you for an extension of time to fix the matter.
-If you have any concerns, you may complain to the Financial Services Ombudsman or the Office of the Australian Information Commissioner.
+If we can’t fix things within 30 days, we’ll let you know why and how long we think it will take.
+We'll also ask you for an extension of time to fix the matter.
+If your concerns haven't been resolved to your satisfaction, you can lodge a complaint with AFCA or with the Office of the Australian Information Commissioner.

-If your complaint relates to how we handled your access and correction requests you may take your complaint directly to the Financial Ombudsman Service or the Office of the Australian Information Commissioner.
-You are not required to let us try to fix it first.
+If your complaint relates to how we handled your access and correction requests, you may take your complaint directly to AFCA or the Office of the Australian Information Commissioner.
+You're not required to let us try to fix it first.

 As outlined above, when we’re checking your credit worthiness and at other times, we might collect information about you from and give it to one or more credit reporting bodies.
 The contact details of the credit reporting bodies we use outlined below.
 Each credit reporting body has a credit reporting policy about how they handle your information.
 You can obtain copies of these policies at their websites.

 - Dun & Bradstreet’s credit reporting policy is set out at www.dnb.com.au/Header/About_Us/Legal/Privacy_policy/index.aspx

 Mail: Public Access Centre Dun & Bradstreet Australia PO Box 7405 St Kilda Rd VIC 3004